theonethread/falkor-commander/readme.md

 ## **Further Development**

 The project uses the [`@falkor/falkor-bundler`](https://www.npmjs.com/package/@falkor/falkor-bundler "Visit") module to compile sources.
-One can use the commands in the root directory after cloning the repository:
+To clone the repository and compile `falkor-commander` one can use the commands:

 ```
+$ git clone git@github.com:theonethread/falkor-commander.git
+$ cd falkor-commander
 $ npm install
 $ npm run [ debug | release ]
 ```